ibm-cloud-docs/power-iaas/pricing.md

 IBM {{site.data.keyword.powerSys_notm}} instances are charged at a monthly rate that is prorated per hour.
 If you add resources to an LPAR during the middle of the month, the monthly bill for the LPAR reflects the resource change and the LPAR price that is prorated per hour.

-To reduce costs, capture and delete the VM when it is not used.
-For more information, see [Capturing and exporting a virtual machine (VM)](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-capturing-exporting-vm).
+To reduce costs, capture a VSI as a volume-backed image and delete it when the VSI is not used.
+For more information about capturing a VSI, see [Capturing and exporting a virtual machine (VM)](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-capturing-exporting-vm).
+For more information about deleting a VSI, see [Deleting a virtual server instance](/docs/power-iaas?topic=power-iaas-modifying-instance#deleting-virtual-server-instance).

 All prices that are mentioned in the topic are illustrative and do not represent the actual amounts that are used for billing.
 To generate an estimated price, use the [{{site.data.keyword.powerSys_notm}} Estimate pricing](https://cloud.ibm.com/power/estimate){: external} tool.
 For more information, see [Generating an estimate](/docs/power-iaas?topic=power-iaas-generating-an-estimate).
 {: important}

 In the following monthly usage example, the customer purchases a {{site.data.keyword.powerSys_notm}} instance with the following configurations at a base price of $250.57 per month ($0.343 per hour):